alexnavtt/place_net/README.md

   - Inverse Reachability Map generation (optional)
   - PlaceNet model settings

 See the [config file](place_net/place_net/samples/config.yaml) in the sample directory for details on the available options.
-Once the config file is appropriately filled out and all the supporting files are placed in the respective directories (pointclouds, URDF, cuRobo config, etc.), the first step is to generate task poses within each pointcloud.
+We provide sample cuRobo XRDF files in the [sample](place_net/place_net/samples) folder to use as a reference for your own robot.
+Additionally, when filling out the collision sphere geometry, we provide a convenience [visualization script](place_net/place_net/utils/visualize_spheres.py) to check your sphere settings against the robot model.
+Once the config file is appropriately filled out and all the supporting files are placed in the respective directories (pointclouds, URDF, cuRobo config, etc.), the next step is to generate task poses within each pointcloud.

+For the next few sections, if you just want to try PlaceNet out without going through all the work to configure your own robot, simply set the config path to `place_net/samples/config.yaml` and run the commands from same directory as `setup.py`.
+Instructions for running with Docker are handled in the [next section](#running-with-docker).

 #### Task Pose Generation